Phaibooboo/Phaibooboo/README.md

 👋 Hi,
-I’m **Wofai Eyong**, a data analyst, highly proficient in Python, SQL, Tableau and Excel.
+I’m **Wofai Eyong**, a data analyst, highly proficient in Excel, Python, SQL, power bi, Tableau and DBT.
 I am a graduate with a medical background, highly passionate about business growth and experienced in identifying challenges and fail proof solutions, using data for strategic decision making.

- 👀  I’m interested in a permanent role with a company which needs my skills in data science as well as my passion for solving problems.
+ 👀  I’m interested in a permanent role with a company which needs my skills in data analytics as well as my passion for solving problems.

- 🌱  I’m currently learning DBT
+ 🌱  I’m currently learning Data warehousing and modelling

  💞️  I’m looking to collaborate on projects on Data analytics